 - I love to serve them with baked salmon.

-Furthermore these protein rich, tender sprouts protect us from colds and other infections.
-On top of that Brussels sprouts contain secondary plant substances, which can help with arthritis, asthma and even autism.
+Furthermore these tender veggies protect us from colds and other infections.
+On top of that they contain secondary plant substances, which can help with arthritis, asthma and even autism.

-Learn more about the many health benefits of Brussels sprouts including their detox support here!
+Learn more about the many health benefits of Brussel sprouts including their detox support here!

-Hopefully with this recipe and health benefit information you’ll have much more fun with Brussels sprouts in future.
-Let me know how you liked it.
+Hopefully with this recipe and health benefit information you’ll have much more fun with these veggies in future.
+Let me know, how you have liked it.